What is a limited company loan?

 While many limited company loans are designed to separate personal and business liability, many lenders will require a director to sign a personal guarantee, a legal promise that you’ll personally repay the loan, or a specified portion of it, if the company cannot meet its obligation.

 Providing a personal guarantee gives lenders extra security, which is particularly common for newer businesses or when borrowing larger sums.
-Some guarantees cover the entire loan amount, while others are limited to a capped sum or percentage of the loan.

 Types of limited company loans